Casting Spells Introduction

 If you attempt to target a creature that can’t be targeted by the spell, such as using charm person on a beast, the spell fails as though the target had passed the saving throw to negate the effects of the spell.
 The Dungeon Master is not required to inform you why the spell failed, only that it did so.
 The creature is only aware that it was targeted by the spell if it would normally notice that it had been targeted (see previous paragraph).

-To target something, you must have a clear path to it, so it can’t be behind total cover like a solid wall.
+Casting spells requires a clear path to your target, so it can’t be behind total cover like a solid wall.
 This is sometimes informally referred to as “line of sight”, though “line of sight” isn’t a term used by the rules.

 If you place an area of effect at a point that you can’t see and an obstruction (such as a solid wall) is between you and that point, the point of origin comes into being on the near side of that obstruction.
 Lesser forms of cover, including creatures, don’t block your clear path to a target.